DeFiPunk'd

 Stages

-The Stage column is reserved for a future adoption of DeFiScan v2's stage framework.
+The Stage column is reserved for an upcoming adoption of DeFiScan v2's stage framework.
 Today every protocol shows an em-dash there.
 The tier badge is the current "is this protocol reviewed?" signal — it answers a different question than a stage (review depth vs. decentralization milestone), so the two will coexist when stages land.

 Inactive and delisted protocols